-When fixing battens to walls it never hurts to use a bit of gripfill or no more nails if you've got some on the back to make sure they don't ever budge.
-If i'm fixing to masonry I'll use red rawl plugs and 50/60mm screws.
-If it's a studwork wall there's tips here about fixing to plasterboard and a list of suitable fixings.
+When fixing battens to walls it never hurts to use a bit of Gripfill if you've got some on the back to make sure they don't ever budge.
+If I'm fixing to masonry I'll use red Rawl plugs and 50/60mm screws.
+If it's a stud-work wall there's tips here about fixing to plasterboard and a list of suitable fixings.

 For the other side, I had to do the wall battens in two bits to get past the pipework.
 Watch out for pipes and cables, there shouldn't be any sockets in an airing cupboard though.

 Cut another batten that will reach from the front to the back slat to support the shelves that can't reach the wall because the pipes are in the way.
 Drill, countersink, glue and screw it up from underneath where the screws won't be seen, like in the picture.